 The Doppler shift can be described by the following formula:

-- f is the observed frequency of the wave, expressed in Hz;
+- – Observed frequency of the wave, expressed in Hz.

-- f0 is the frequency of the emitted wave, also expressed in Hz;
+- – Frequency of the emitted wave, also expressed in Hz.

-- vr is the velocity of the receiver.
-It is positive if the receiver is moving towards the source;
+- – Velocity of the receiver.
+It is positive if the receiver is moving toward the source; and

-- vs is the velocity of the source.
+- – Velocity of the source.
 It is positive if the source is moving away from the observer.